kjsandbrink/learning-metacontrol/README.md

 conda activate metacontrol
 ```

-With the build environment active, the "humans" folder then needs to be installed as a Python package by calling
+With the build environment active, the "humans" and "nns" folders then need to be installed as Python packages by calling

 ```
 pip install -e .
 ```

-from the "humans" directory.
+from the relevant directories.
 Both steps together should take a few minutes on a normal computer.

 To train the neural networks, run the "run_\*.py" files from the folder "nns".
 Then, run the needed "sample_\*.py" and "save_\*.py" files to generate the synthetic behavioral and neural data, updating the timestamps as needed.